 Please read this carefully before applying and refer to it while completing the application process.
 Some aspects of these grants have changed for 2021 so past applicants are encouraged to read these again in full.

 The 2021 CLNZ / NZSA Research Grants are proudly bought to you by Copyright Licensing New Zealand (CLNZ) and the New Zealand Society of Authors (NZSA) to support New Zealand writers by providing assistance to writers who wish to undertake research for a fiction or non-fiction writing project.

 A broad range of fiction and non-fiction writing projects are eligible for these grants.
 Works and projects that cannot be considered include: Academic theses or coursework undertaken as part of any tertiary education programme (including coursework in creative writing), scripts for plays, films or other productions including video games.

 The CLNZ / NZSA Research Grants have closed for 2021.
 They will be announced in September, all applicants will be contacted directly before the announcement.

 Four Open $5,000 Research Grants are available.

 Submissions for entries must be made online.
-Unsuccessful applicants will be advised before the announcement mid-year.
+Unsuccessful applicants will be advised before the announcement.
 Successful recipients will be contacted directly and will be publicized widely through CLNZ and NZSA media channels.